k2view-academy/K2View-Academy/articles/06_LU_tables/07_reconciliation.md

 ## Table Editor - Reconciliation Mode

-Upon opening a table which was signed by the Reconciliation Mismatches Finder, the table editor is opened in a *Reconciliation Mode*.
+Upon opening a table that was marked by the Reconciliation Mismatches Finder, the table editor opens in a *Reconciliation Mode*.